metaneutrons/node-red-contrib-gira-rest/README.md

 2. You can set the UID as `msg.topic`.
 If it's set to a four-character long string, the UID in the configuration dialog of the node is overruled.

 3. You can set the UID in the configuration dialog.
-In this case you can set the value by `msg.payload`.
+In this case you can set the value in `msg.payload`.

 ### gira-event